website

 Plant proteins can vary and include pea, but also soy, hemp, and brown rice proteins.

-Soy has all the essential amino acids and a high protein content.
-Hemp protein comes from the cannabis plant, you read that right, and is high in omega 3 and omega 6 fats.
+Soy contains all essential amino acids and is high in protein.
+Hemp protein comes from the cannabis plant, you read that right, and is high in omega-3 and omega-6 fats.
 Brown rice protein contains all the amino acids but is too low in lysine to be considered complete.

 Plant or Animal Protein?